Fendev-repo/Fendev-repo-launch_school_101_ls2_small_programs/mortgage_car_loan_calculator/README.md

 # Solution: Mortgage / Car Loan Calculator (PEDAC)

 ### Problem
-Problem statement is clear and explicit on the problem Take three inputs (amount, percent, duration), then provide the monthly interest rate, and loan duration in months.
+Problem statement is clear and explicit on the problem, which is to collect three inputs (amount, annual_percent, duration), then calculate and provide the monthly interest rate, and loan duration in months.
-** The problem statement does not explicity say that I cannot ask for user for loan duration in months from the begining - so I will.
+** The problem statement does not explicity say that I cannot simply ask for user for loan duration in months - from the begining - so I will.

 ### Examples / test cases
-calculate_monthly_payment()
 calculate_monthly_interest_rate()